 How can a gynecology appointment be virtual?

 You are most likely used to seeing your gynecologist in-person; however, many offices are now offering virtual visits for safety reasons.
-The good news is, many gynecology concerns don’t really need to be addressed in person.
-Examples of some concerns that are perfect for a virtual visit include: birth control pill refills and period problems.
+The good news is that many gynecologic concerns don’t really need to be addressed in person.
+Examples of some concerns that are perfect for a virtual visit include: birth control pill refills, period problems, and post-operative appointments.
 Other issues may require an in-person visit for an exam, such as a new vaginal discharge.
 If you feel that your concerns would be better addressed in-person, ask to speak with a nurse.
 The staff will figure out the best way for your needs to be met.

 What should I do to prepare for my virtual gynecology appointment at Boston Children’s Hospital?

 It’s very important that you and your parent/guardian (if you are under 18 years old) are prepared ahead of time for your virtual visit.
 You should receive an email 24-48 hours before your appointment that confirms the date/time and name of the provider.
 This email will contain everything you need to know for your virtual visit.
 It’s very important that you don’t delete the email because it contains: the web address, appointment ID number (similar to a username), and the appointment password.
 Make sure that you save the email or print it and keep it in a safe place so it’s handy on the day of your appointment.
 If you are unfamiliar with the web-platform that your provider is using, instructions will be included in your confirmation email.